I AM DOROTHY

 The work is based on a photograph of Jessie Binns, of Greysouthen, near Cockermouth, Senior Programming and Partnership Officer at the National Trust in the North Lakes.
 She posed in period dress, drawing on a painting of Dorothy that is part of the Wordsworth collection at Rydal Mount where Dorothy died aged 83.

 Kirkgate ran a series of workshops at the Kirkgate Centre, schools and community centres across West Cumbria for children and adults to give people a go at creative writing, making their own portraits of Dorothy, and handcrafting wildflowers such the Wordsworths’ famous daffodils which are such a feature of springtime in Cockermouth.

 In October 2021, a 2-day workshop was held at Fairfield Primary School, with 120 children in Years 4 and 6.
 Artists Chris and Jennie Dennett told Dorothy’s story then the children created a collaborative portrait using Andy Warhol’s portraiture style in a pixelated format.

-The Kirkgate Heritage Group’s Summer Exhibition about Dorothy ran from 7 – 21 August at the Kirkgate Centre and is touring to village halls in 2022.
-If you want to get involved contact and host a workshop or the exhibition contact us here.
+The Kirkgate Heritage Group’s Summer Exhibition about Dorothy ran from 7 – 21 August at the Kirkgate Centre and toured local village halls in 2022 before being displayed in Cockermouth Library.

 MAKE THE JOURNEY